 After decades of decline in violent crime in New York City, recent years have seen a significant increase in homicides and shootings.
 The New York Police Department reported that murders in the city rose to 462 in 2020—a 45-percent increase from 2019.
 The city recorded 1,531 shootings in 2020—a 97-percent increase from the prior year.
 Is this the beginning of a trend that will lead us back to the “bad old days”?
 Is it just a COVID-related statistical blip that will soon be forgotten?

-At the Crossroads, a year-long series by criminal justice expert and HFG Distinguished Fellow of Practice Greg Berman, seeks to examine these questions as it fosters public conversation about community violence in New York and other cities through in-depth interviews with leading researchers, policymakers, practitioners, and advocates.
+At the Crossroads, 2021-2022, a year-long series by criminal justice expert and HFG Distinguished Fellow of Practice Greg Berman, examined these questions to foster a public conversation about community violence in New York and other cities through in-depth interviews with leading researchers, policymakers, practitioners, and advocates.

 In the 1970s and 1980s, New York City was an international symbol of chaos and disorder, with many observers concluding that the city had become “ungovernable.”
 That all changed in the early 1990s.
 Violent crime in New York City plummeted, with the number of murders reduced by close to 90 percent from its high of more than 2,200 in 1990.
 By the second decade of this millenium, it had never been safer to live, work, or visit New York City.

 Of course, no one is throwing ticker-tape parades for the criminal justice system at the moment.
 Recent years have been dominated by Black Lives Matter protests, which shined a spotlight on the enduring legacies of racism in the American justice system.
 These protests have added fuel to a number of local political movements—to close Rikers Island, to halt the building of new jails, and to defund the police.